Nyakorare/GuestGo/THESIS DESC/FUNCTIONALITY.md

 - Step 8: Verify face is highlighted or indicated in UI

 **Expected Results:**
-- Step 1: Face capture interface opens with camera feed
-- Step 2: Service health check passes
-- Step 3: Live video feed shows user's face
-- Step 4: Frame is sent to /detect-face-base64 endpoint
-- Step 5: Face detection occurs using YOLOv8
-- Step 6: API returns normalized coordinates [x1, y1, x2, y2]
-- Step 7: Confidence score (e.g., 0.95) is returned
-- Step 8: Visual feedback shows detected face area
+When the face detection modal opens on the Guard Dashboard, it should display a live camera feed showing the user's face in real-time.
+The system should perform a health check on the Python AI service to verify it's available and responding.
+The live video feed should continuously show frames from the camera.
+Each frame should be converted to base64 format and sent to the Python AI service's /detect-face-base64 endpoint.
+The YOLOv8 face detection model should process the image frame and detect any faces present.
+The API should return normalized bounding box coordinates in the format [x1, y1, x2, y2] representing the face location in the image.
+A confidence score should be returned indicating the detection certainty (e.g., 0.95 for 95% confidence).
+Visual feedback should be displayed on the camera feed, such as a bounding box or highlight, showing the detected face area to the user.

 **Actual Results:**
-- Step 1: Face capture interface opens with camera feed
-- Step 2: Service health check passes
-- Step 3: Live video feed shows user's face
-- Step 4: Frame is sent to /detect-face-base64 endpoint
-- Step 5: Face detection occurs using YOLOv8
-- Step 6: API returns normalized coordinates [x1, y1, x2, y2]
-- Step 7: Confidence score (e.g., 0.95) is returned
-- Step 8: Visual feedback shows detected face area
+Face capture interface opened with live camera feed.
+Python AI service health check passed.
+Frames sent to detection endpoint.
+YOLOv8 detected face successfully.
+Normalized coordinates returned.
+Confidence score provided.
+Visual feedback displayed detected face area.

 **Status:** Passed